Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

-Increasing the mass of a detector is of course desirable for a higher statistical significance of a \df\ signal.
-At the moment, any expansion beyond Mt (0.1 Mt) mass for water \ck\ (LAr) seems speculative.
-However, there are initial studies for a 5 Mt mass water \ck\ detector to be built under sea, off the coast of Japan \cite{Suzuki:2001rb}.
+for a 5 Mt mass water \ck\ detector to be built under sea, off the coast of Japan \cite{Suzuki:2001rb}.
 The sensitivity of this design to \sn\ \ns\ has been studied at a basic level \cite{Kistler:2008us}, but many questions of technical nature remain open.
-In particular, the larger volume is likely to come at the price of worse performance in terms of energy threshold, depth, etc., in a way that remains to be assessed.
+In particular, the larger volume is likely to come at the price of worse performance in terms of energy threshold, background, etc., in a way that remains to be assessed.
+Similarly, a $\sim 10$ Mt under-ice detector has been suggested as an upgrade of the IceCube detector \cite{Boser:2013oaa}.
+Although a rough similarity with an under-sea concept is expected, for this proposal the sensitivity to the \df\ has not been determined yet.

 For currently planned detectors, efforts to better discriminate the backgrounds at low energy, and therefore expand the energy window, are in progress (sec. \ref{detection}).
 Even though it might be possible to gain 2-3 MeV by purely technical upgrades, a new approach might be needed to discriminate backgrounds that are orders of magnitude larger than the signal, like solar \ns\ for \lar\ detectors or reactor antineutrinos for water and liquid scintillator.
 In the absence of concrete ideas, here I outline some possible directions for further thinking, some of which are purely speculative at the moment.